 RBC Bearings (RBC) Share-based Compensation (2016 - 2025)

-RBC Bearings (RBC) has disclosed Share-based Compensation for 17 consecutive years, with $9.3 million as the latest value for Q4 2025.
+RBC Bearings has reported Share-based Compensation over the past 17 years, most recently at $9.3 million for Q4 2025.

 - Quarterly Share-based Compensation rose 29.17% to $9.3 million in Q4 2025 from the year-ago period, while the trailing twelve-month figure was $31.4 million through Dec 2025, up 28.69% year-over-year, with the annual reading at $28.4 million for FY2025, 63.22% up from the prior year.